 - Use of Microsoft technologies: Describe the Microsoft tools and technologies (if any) to be used in this project.
 While the use of Microsoft technologies is not a condition of this invitation for proposals, any proposal relying exclusively on non-Microsoft technologies should provide a justification for why this must be the case.
-Particularly, we encourage the use of Windows Azure for the deployment of server applications.
-Use the Windows Azure pricing calculator to estimate the resources you need, and account for your results in your budget breakdown.
+Particularly, we encourage the use of Microsoft Azure for the deployment of server applications.
+Use the Microsoft Azure pricing calculator to estimate the resources you need, and account for your results in your budget breakdown.

 - Related research: Provide a brief summary of the current state of the art in this field, including references, where appropriate.

 - Qualifications of principal investigator: Include a brief description of any relevant prior research, teaching, publication, or other professional experience.
 A detailed vita or list of publications is not required.

 Submit your proposal and supply requested information through our online application tool by the application deadline of 15:00 (3:00 P.M.)
 Japan Standard Time, September 24, 2015.

 - First selection: The selection will be made by the Academic Advisory Committee and Microsoft Research.
 Results will be provided by email.
 The selected researchers are expected to attend the second selection interview as follows.